 Workers’ compensation insurance in accordance with statutory requirements and employers’ liability insurance with limits of not less than $1,000,000 for each accident.
 Designer shall cause its workers’ compensation policy to contain a waiver of subrogation in favor of Client, Contractor, Owner and other parties as required in the Prime Contract;

 Professional liability insurance, which Designer carries in the ordinary course of its business, with limits of not less than $10,000,000.00 per claim and in the aggregate.
-Such coverage shall (a) not exclude claims based on Designer’s delay, including failure to render professional services on time or complete any project on time, (b) commence no later than the effective date of this Subcontract, and (c) be continued for a period of not less than five (5) years after acceptance of the completed Project by Owner, and evidence to this effect will be provided to Client.
-Designer agrees to promptly notify Client of any reduction or change in coverage or carrier status and shall furnish to Client such confirmation of coverage and status as Client may request.
+Such coverage shall (a) not exclude claims based on Designer’s delay, including failure to render professional services on time or complete any project on time, but only those consequential damages (b) commence no later than the effective date of this Subcontract, and (c) be continued for a period of not less than three (3) years after acceptance of the completed Project by Owner, and evidence to this effect will be provided to Client.
+Designer agrees to promptly notify Client of any cancellation ofcoverage or carrier status and shall furnish to Client such confirmation of coverage and status as Client may request.

 To the extent any claim arises out of the Design Services, Designer’s commercial general liability insurance, professional liability insurance and automobile liability insurance will be primary to any insurance carried by Client or its Affiliates. [with the exception of any project specific professional liability insurance procured as required by Section 9(B)].